axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2023-04-11-rbuddyneighbor-revised.markdown

      Or money donated to a charity of her choice?
     </div>
     <div class="_p">
-     Or goods discount? (this is that goods outlets would "pay" in exchange to being part of the network).
+     Or goods discount? (this is that goods outlets would "pay" in exchange for being part of the network).
     </div>
     <div class="_p">
      Or points that they can use anywhere (a Nearsoft client, Points, does exactly this).